-Q: How do I contact Eileen?
+Q: How do I contact eileen?

-Q: Where is Eileen's studio?
+Q: Where is eileen's studio?

-After years in Pennsylvania Eileen relocated to coastal Connecticut several years ago.
+After years in Pennsylvania eileen relocated to coastal Connecticut several years ago.
 She lives and works in Westport, CT.

-Eileen responds with questions of her own: 1) What size do you want your quilt to be?
+eileen responds with questions of her own: 1) What size do you want your quilt to be?
 2) What textiles do you want to include in your project?

-Whether you have 5, 15, or 50 different T-Shirts, dresses, jerseys, or neckties Eileen will use whatever you give have to make a finished memory-saving project with FINISHED DIMENSIONS OF YOUR CHOICE!
+Whether you have 5, 15, or 50 different T-Shirts, dresses, jerseys, or neckties Eileen will use whatever you give her to make a finished memory-saving project with FINISHED DIMENSIONS OF YOUR CHOICE!
 If you want a lap blanket you need to think about whose lap it will cover.
 Will it be for a young child, or a tall person?
 If you want the quilt to cover the top of a queen bed it will be 60" X 80".
 With a drop, the finished dimensions will grow.
 Thinking about these details will help when planning your project.

 Q: What is the turn-around-time for new orders?